Posted In Animals | 17th November 2017

 Rhino Calf Born at Dublin Zoo

-Dublin Zoo is delighted to announce the arrival of a southern white rhinoceros calf.
-The male calf, who is yet to be named, was born to mother Ashanti and father Chaka at 1.45pm on Thursday 25th August and weighs approximately 60kgs.
+Dublin Zoo is delighted to announce the birth of a southern white rhinoceros calf named by the public as Tadala.
+The male calf, yet to be named, was born to proud mother Nyala and father Chaka on Sunday, 12th November and weighs approximately 50kgs.

-The newborn is Ashanti’s fifth calf and is another significant success for Dublin Zoo as part of the European Endangered Species Programme established to assist the survival of the near threatened southern white rhinoceros.
+The youngster is Nyala’s first calf and the birth marks another significant success for Dublin Zoo as part of the European Endangered Species Programme, established to assist the survival of the southern white rhinoceros.

-It is estimated that 20,000 of these animals exist in the wild, the majority are found in South Africa, Zimbabwe, Namibia and Kenya.
+It is estimated that 20,000 of these animals exist in the wild and the majority are found in South Africa, Zimbabwe, Namibia and Kenya.
 Poaching for rhino horn is the most significant threat to the wild population.

-Dublin Zoo financially supports the conservation organization Lowveld Rhino Trust, who are based in Zimbabwe and help protect rhinos from poachers.
+Dublin Zoo financially supports the conservation organisation Lowveld Rhino Trust, who are based in Zimbabwe and help protect rhinos from poachers.